Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Kelty

-A big brand in its USA homeland, but with limited representation in the UK, the range of tents available in this country depends on the current importer’s selection.
+A well-known brand in its USA homeland, but with limited representation in the UK, the range of tents available in this country depends on the current importer’s selection.

 Khyam

-With more than a quarter of a century’s experience, Khyam has made its name with its Flexi Dome Quick Erect system featuring sprung poles with knuckle joints that can be left attached to the tent itself and make pitching swift.
-Sizes range from single-dog to eight-berth-family tent.
+With more than a quarter of a century’s experience, Khyam has made its name with its Flexi Dome Quick Erect system featuring sprung poles with knuckle joints that can be left attached to the tent fabric and make pitching swift.
+Sizes range from single-person to eight-berth-family tents and include some models designed for motorbike camping.
 Today the company also sells some family-size inflatable-tube and poled tents.

 Lichfield

-A budget brand from the AMG Group, which also includes Vango and Force Ten, the Lichfield name has a long history but its tents went through a phase of being available online and through supermarket-style retailers.
+A budget brand from the AMG Group, which also includes Vango, Force Ten and Blacks of Greenock, the Lichfield name has a long history but its tents went through a phase of being available online and through supermarket-style retailers.
 In more recent years, the avian-themed tents (such as the Eagle and Falcon) have a higher quality feel again.

 Lightwave